GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/macros.rst

 Postfix callbacks can return expressions to replace the ones passed to the callback.

-PrintVisitor from the `ast_print` example implements the printing of every single expression in daScript syntax.
+PrintVisitor from the `ast_print` example implements the printing of every single expression in Daslang syntax.

 ``make_visitor`` creates a visitor adapter from the class, derived from ``AstVisitor``.
 The adapter then can be applied to a program via the ``visit`` function::